heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 * `send_items`: join our cart with the 10-second timer.
 Since the timer only "appears" every 10 seconds, this `join` will produce a result every 10 seconds.
 When it does, send all cart items to all peers via `send_mcast`.
 * `receive_items`: when we receive a message from a peer, add the item to our cart.

 Functionally, this code is equivalent to our working Javascript shopping cart implementation.
-A few important things to note:
+However, there are a few important things to note:
 * In our Javascript example, we broadcasted our entire cart to all peers.
 When a peer received a message, they unioned their current cart with the received one.
 Here, each node broadcasts each element in the cart.
 When a node receives an item, it adds it to the current cart.
 Since tables are represented as sets, repeated or unordered additions do not matter.
 You can think of `{A, B, C}.add(D)` as equivalent to `{A, B, C}.union({D})`.
 * You cannot add items twice.
 Since tables are represented as sets and we simply add items to our set, an item can only ever exist once.
 This was true of our Javascript example as well.
 * You still cannot remove items!